andreivisan/xslim.github.io/_posts/2015-02-06-how-to-prove-that-integrator-is-using-a-wrong-lib-version.md

 (lldb)image lookup --address 0x00422699
 ```

 Nothing.
-BTW, to find out where the function is:
+To find out where the function is:

 ```
 (lldb) image lookup -n setFailureInfoFromResponse:
 1 match found in ADYTransactionProcessor.o:
 Address: ADYTransactionProcessor.o[0x00004068] (ADYTransactionProcessor.o.__TEXT.__text + 16488)
 ```
-BTW, We could also lookup the line number, knowing what function should be there.
+BTW, we could also lookup the line number, knowing what function should be there.
 For example, in 1.10.10, the line number 1320 should be in function `numericState`, while in the other version, it could be `statusIsFinal`:

 ```
 (lldb) image lookup -l 1320 -f ADYTransactionProcessor.m